vineeth14/Raycast-focus-session-tracker/README.md

 Monitor your focus patterns, build streaks, and visualize your productivity over time with a clean menu bar interface and GitHub-style calendar heatmaps.

+## How Session Completion is Handled

+The tracker accurately captures your actual focus time by intelligently processing Raycast's activity summaries.
+Early completions show real focus time (not planned time), cancelled sessions don't count toward totals, pause time is excluded from duration calculations, and multiple sessions per goal are tracked separately.
+Only completed, non-cancelled sessions contribute to daily totals and streak calculations, ensuring your statistics reflect genuine productivity.

 ## Installation

 ```bash